Category: Recipe

 This is all worth the effort, my ginger and honey 🍯 mix is really carbonated and so refreshing in the morning.
 It’s a real zing and immunity booster in the morning or hot afternoon.

-Let me know in the comments if you make your own probiotic ginger beer!
+Drop a comment if you make your own probiotic ginger beer.

 • Lychee soda and mint recipe